-The non-HMO/EPO Plans provide confidential mental health and substance abuse services through a network of counselors and specialized practitioners.
+The Aetna, BlueCross BlueShield, and Oxford Plans provide confidential mental health and substance abuse services through a network of counselors and specialized practitioners.

-When you call your medical Plan at the toll-free number on your medical ID card, you will speak with an intake coordinator who will help find the right care provider for you.
+When you call your Plan at the toll-free number on your medical plan ID card, you will speak with an intake coordinator who will help find the right network care provider.
 In an emergency, the intake coordinator also will provide immediate assistance and, if necessary, arrange for treatment at an appropriate facility.